a thread for underemployment

 I am trying to figure out ways to make it work, but it gets harder every year.
 I’m applying to teacher certificate programs so I can teach high school.
 I think that will change a lot about my life, but also make the money and solvency thing better for me.

-butt dumb tight my boners got boners (the table is the table), Sunday, 3 September 2023 01:59 (one year ago)
+butt dumb tight my boners got boners (the table is the table), Sunday, 3 September 2023 01:59 (two years ago)

 i also will frankly say that being underemployed has made it much easier to achieve what I want artistically— fourth book coming out next year, major overview of first three books in a major publication this fall, readings at fancy galleries and etc.